"We aim to harness the immune system and target protein aggregation in neurodegenerative disease." Will McEwan

 Scientists know that a build-up of the abnormal tau protein plays a critical role in the development of several neurodegenerative diseases, but the exact mechanisms involved remain unclear.
 Until recently, they thought that the abnormal tau molecules were only generated from within neuron.
 However, recent evidence suggests toxic tau protein spreads from neuron to neuron across the brain, corrupting previously healthy tau protein molecules and propagating neuronal death.

-Dr Will McEwan is aiming to understand the biological mechanisms behind the spreading of tau aggregates through the brain.
+Prof Will McEwan is aiming to understand the biological mechanisms behind the spreading of tau aggregates through the brain.
 He hopes to identify avenues for potential new treatments that can interfere with these processes and slow down or stop disease progression.
 In particular, he is exploring the potential of manipulating a molecule called TRIM21 as a way of destroying the toxic proteins, preventing the spread of toxic tau aggregates and their resulting damage to the brain.

 2. Scientific goals